zixiangcodes/zixiangcodes/README.md

 zixiang1993/zixiang1993 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+Hi, my name is Zack!
+I'm 28 years old as of 2021.
+Self-learning to program for a better career!
+These are my attempts to code.